Top 5 ways to optimize your Amazon seller account before Prime Day 2020

 The third-party software integrates into your Amazon platform.
 Then, they tell you exactly when to ship and how much, taking the guesswork out of your FBA (Fulfillment by Amazon) management and making sure you are always in stock without being overstocked.
 Your repricing tools will automatically adjust the price of your products to ensure you win the Buy Box, which can be helpful in pricing wars between sellers.

 Your Amazon strategy should be multifaceted and frequently optimized.
-If you’re looking for more ways to improve your profits, maximize your revenue, and be prepared for Prime Day 2020, sign up for the webinar Rethink & Refresh Your Amazon Strategy on June 29.
+If you’re looking for more ways to improve your profits, maximize your revenue, and be prepared for Prime Day 2020, check out our TL;DW video of the Refresh your Amazon Strategy webinar and discover how you can watch the full webinar and get the bonus downloads.